 Later that same day, I paused to watch a parade of ragtag soldiers-against-conformity dressed in black venture through the modern bustle of downtown Copenhagen.
 They walked sadly behind a WWII vintage truck blasting Pink Floyd's "Another Brick in The Wall."
 I'd never really listened to the words until now.
 They're fighting a rising tide of conformity.
 They want to raise their children to be free spirits, not cogs.
 On their banner — painted onto an old sheet — was a slogan you see in their Christiania squatter community: "Lev livet kunstnerisk!
 Kun døde fisk flyder med strømmen." ("Live life artistically!
 Only dead fish swim with the current.")
 They flew the Christiania flag — three yellow dots on an orange background, from the three "i"s in "Christiania" (or, some claim, the "o"s in "Love Love Love").

 In 1971, the original 700 Christianians established squatters' rights in an abandoned military barracks, just a 10-minute walk from the Danish parliament building.
-A generation later, this "free city" still stands — an ultra-human mishmash of idealists, hippies, potheads, nonmaterialists, and happy children (600 adults, 200 kids, 200 cats, 200 dogs, 17 horses, and 2 parrots).
+A generation later, this "free city" still stands — an ultra-human mishmash of idealists, hippies, potheads, nonmaterialists, and happy children (900 people, 200 cats, 200 dogs, 17 horses, and 2 parrots).
 There are even a handful of Willie Nelson–type seniors among the 180 remaining here from the original takeover.
 When someone moves out, the community decides who will be invited in to replace that person.
 A third of the adult population works on the outside, a third works on the inside, and a third doesn't work much at all.

 Christiania, which sprawls just behind the spiral tower of Our Savior's Church in the trendy district of Christianshavn, welcomes visitors (even offering tours daily in summer).
 They've become a major part of the economy — the place is now the second-most-visited sightseeing stop in Copenhagen (move over, Little Mermaid).
 Tourists react in very different ways to the place.
 Some see dogs, dirt, and dazed people.
 Others see a haven of peace, freedom, and no taboos.